-Riding in a hard-copy format once dismissed as obsolete in the streaming age, 4K Ultra HD Blu-rays and their corresponding players aim to be a very big part of the future of Ultra HD.
-The platform promises fewer artifacts than highly-compressed 4K streams, and brings along HDR functionality and an even more expansive color spectrum to grow with the 4K Ultra HD TVs of tomorrow.
+A hard-copy format once dismissed as obsolete in the streaming age, Ultra HD Blu-ray discs and their corresponding players aim to be a very big part of the future of Ultra HD.
+The platform promises fewer artifacts than highly-compressed 4K streams, and brings along HDR functionality and a more expansive color spectrum to grow with the 4K Ultra HD TVs of tomorrow.

 Ultra HD Blu-ray players and discs are now available for purchase at many popular electronics stores, with players from Samsung, Philips, and Panasonic available now, and players from Sony and Oppo coming soon.
-You can find a list of Ultra HD Blu-ray titles here and learn much more about 4K Ultra HD Blu-ray here.
+You can find a list of Ultra HD Blu-ray titles here and learn more about 4K Ultra HD Blu-ray here.

-The constant innovator, Netflix was one of the first services to stream 4K Ultra HD content, taking flight with its original series House of Cards Season 2 in April 2014.
-Content has started slow but is constantly growing — especially since all of the service’s major original series are being shot in 4K.
-Series like House of Cards, Breaking Bad, and The Blacklist have been joined by a steady wave of original series in 4K, like Stranger Things, as well as HDR-enabled titles such as Marco Polo and Marvel’s Luke Cage, Daredevil, and Jessica Jones.
+The constant innovator, Netflix was one of the first services to stream 4K Ultra HD content, taking flight with the second season of its original series House of Cards.
+Since then, content has started slow but is constantly growing — especially since all of the service’s major original series are now being shot in 4K.
+Series such as House of Cards, Breaking Bad, and The Blacklist have been joined by a steady wave of original series in 4K, like Stranger Things, as well as HDR-enabled titles such as Marco Polo and Marvel’s Luke Cage, Daredevil, and Jessica Jones.

-For eye-candy background, the service also hosts some pretty epic nature docs from the Moving Art series like Underwater, Waterfalls, and Forests.
+For eye-candy background, the service also hosts some pretty epic nature docs from the Moving Art series, such as Underwater, Waterfalls, and Forests.
 Movie choices are still rather light, but include Netflix-helmed offerings such as Crouching Tiger, Hidden Dragon: Sword of Destiny and the documentary Keith Richards: Under the Influence.

-Cost: Free with $99 per year Prime Membership, plus select titles for rental and purchase priced around $20-30
+Cost: Included with a $99 per year Prime Membership, plus select titles for rental and purchase priced around $20 to $30

-Amazon’s 4K Ultra HD service was originally slated for an October 2014 release date, but the service took its time and showed up as an early Christmas gift in December 2014 instead.
-Amazon’s free service (with Prime subscription) launched with 4K Ultra HD versions of some of its original series, and has expanded to include Alpha House (season 2), Transparent, Mozart in the Jungle, Red Oaks, and The Man in the High Castle, as well as the company’s entire list of new pilots.
+Amazon’s 4K Ultra HD service was originally slated for release in October 2014, but the service took its time and showed up as an early Christmas gift in December of 2014.
+Amazon’s free service — which comes with a Prime subscription — launched with 4K Ultra HD versions of some of its original series, and has since expanded to include Transparent, Mozart in the Jungle, Red Oaks, and The Man in the High Castle, as well as the company’s entire list of new pilots.

-Finally, Amazon also now streams a short selection of 4K Ultra HD series with high dynamic range (HDR), including Mozart in the Jungle and Red Oaks.
-So far the feature, which is designed to deliver epic contrast, tends to suffer heavily from compression artifacts in our experience, even at relatively high bandwidth speeds.
-The jury’s still out on how long it will be until HDR streaming is worth getting excited about.
+Amazon also streams some of its own series, including Mozart in the Jungle and Red Oaks, in HDR.
+So far, the feature tends to suffer heavily from compression artifacts in our experience, even at relatively high bandwidth speeds.

 Cost: Average of $4 to $11 per TV episode for purchase, $8 per movie for 24-hour rental, $30 to $35 for purchase

-Requirements: Sony Ultra HD TV, or newer 4K Ultra HD TV (with HDCP 2.2 copyright protection) and a Sony FMP-X10 4K Ultra HD media player ($500-700)
+Requirements: Sony Ultra HD TV, or newer 4K Ultra HD TV (with HDCP 2.2 copyright protection) and a Sony FMP-X10 4K Ultra HD media player ($500 to 700)

 Sony blazed the trail with 4K content, and since the megacorp is able to handle the programming from acorn to oak, it offers more sheer volume than any other marquee service.
-And while the device that proffers Sony’s wares was originally proprietary, updates have opened the media player to allow a variety of 4K Ultra HD TVs to support it, though reviews for the device have been less-than-kind, and it’s getting a little long in the tooth.
+And while Sony’s media player was originally proprietary, updates have opened it up to allow a variety of 4K Ultra HD TVs to support it, though reviews for the device have been less-than-kind, and it’s getting a little long in the tooth.

-Sony’s VOD service allows downloading for purchase and rental of around 200 movies and TV shows on the media player, which hosts a 1TB internal hard drive.
+Sony’s VOD service allows the purchase and rental of around 200 movies and TV shows on the media player, which hosts a 1TB internal hard drive.
 Movies typically take up around 40GB of space, and though renting will save a lot of room, many titles are only available for purchase.
 Frankly, streaming 4K from other services is a much more convenient option.
-On the other hand, downloading should result in higher video quality for the average Internet connection.
-Highlights for the service include series like Breaking Bad, and a list of around 200 movies including newer releases such The Martian, X-Men: Apocalypse, and Star Trek: Beyond.
+On the other hand, downloading will result in slightly higher video quality.
+Highlights for the service include series like Fear the Walking Dead, and a list of around 200 movies including newer releases such The Martian, X-Men: Apocalypse, and Star Trek: Beyond.
 The list also includes older titles like Godzilla (1998), Hancock, Pineapple Express, and many more.